federated-research/technical-planning/README.md

 # technical-planning

-This an **ISSUES ONLY** repository for the Federated Analytics Technical Team.
+This an **ISSUES ONLY** repository for the Federated Research Teams.

 Issues in this repository are used for: